stackitcloud/terraform-provider-stackit/docs/data-sources/network_area_route.md

 subcategory: ""
 description: |-
   Network area route data resource schema.
 Must have a region specified in the provider configuration.
+  This datasource is for SNA, not VPC, networks.
 ---

 # stackit_network_area_route (Data Source)

 Network area route data resource schema.
 Must have a `region` specified in the provider configuration.

+This datasource is for SNA, not VPC, networks.

 ## Example Usage